 Here’s a list of labs that will give you a nice snapshot of how your thyroid and is doing:

 3. Order private testing if no one will run labs for you.
 Yes, this is a cost out of your pocket, but it could save you months or possibly years searching for answers.
-TrueHealthLabs or LetsGetChecked are two good options.
+LetsGetChecked is a great at-home option.
+You can use the code ORGANIC20 to save 20%.

 4. Once you have labs, read this article about Optimal Thyroid Labs.
 There is a difference between “fine” and “optimal”.
 Compare your labs to the numbers listed and see if you can find something.